canonical/craft-parts/docs/explanation/parts.rst

 =====

-In the Craft Parts framework, parts are descriptions of the components to be built and prepared for deployment, either individually or as part of a larger project containing many components.
+In the Craft Parts framework, parts are descriptions of the components to be built and prepared for deployment in a payload, either individually or as part of a larger project containing many components.

 When the Craft Parts framework is used to process a part on behalf of a tool or library, it performs some or all of the steps described in the :ref:`parts lifecycle <lifecycle>`:

- * The *pull* step pulls the source code and dependencies from locations defined in the part and places them into a package cache.
+ #.
+The *pull* step pulls the source code and dependencies from locations
+    defined in the part and places them into a package cache.
- * The *overlay* step unpacks them onto a base file system chosen from a collection of standard file system images.
+ #.
+The *overlay* step unpacks them into a base file system chosen from a
+    collection of standard file system images.
- * The *build* step runs a suitable build tool for the sources to compile a set of build products.
+ #.
+The *build* step runs a suitable build tool for the sources to compile
+    a set of build products.
- * The *stage* step copies the build products for the part into a common area for all parts in a project.
+ #.
+The *stage* step copies the build products for the part into a common
+    area for all parts in a project.
- * The *prime* step copies the required files for deployment.
+ #.
+The *prime* step copies the files to be deployed into an area for
+    further processing.

 Not all of these steps may be needed for every use case, and tools that use the Craft Parts framework can skip those that are not appropriate for their